Random Acts of Kindness | 5 Easy Ideas You Can Try Today

 3. Take a moment to send something thoughtful

-Take a few minutes to write a note, or make a call to someone who might be feeling lonely or isolated (whether they live alone or not).
+Take a few minutes to make a call or send a message to someone who might be feeling lonely or isolated (whether they live alone or not).
 If words aren't your thing a thoughtful gesture can be just as meaningful - whether that's sharing some spring flowers, perhaps creating a drawing or picture, or dropping off a baked treat!

 If you're thinking of sending something from a distance we might be able to help.
 Check out our thoughtful gifts collection for loads of little gifts and recycled cards delivered direct to loved ones.